About Us

 Initiatives

-- Baby & Child Havens: 7 residential Joburg foster homes; 2 non-Joburg foster homes
+Baby & Child Havens: Seven residential foster homes in Johannesburg.

-- Home-Base: a residential home for young adults transitioning from institutions; 18-25 years
+Home-Base: A residential home, and programme to enable further studies, for young adults transitioning from institutions – 18-25 years.

 Who makes all this possible?